-The main treatment for lung cancer, where possible, is surgery to remove the tumour.
-You may also have radiotherapy, chemotherapy, or both, to kill any remaining cancer cells.
+The main treatment for lung cancer, where possible, is surgery to remove the tumor.
+You may also have radiation therapy, chemotherapy, or both, to kill any remaining cancer cells.
 But not all lung cancers can be treated with surgery.

 The treatment you have will depend on: